soldoutbudokan/Templates/TeachingTransformersToAdd/SyntheticData/README.txt

-This is blank in the repository, because the file size would be too big.
-Simply run "GeneratingSyntheticData.py" to generate the data which will be saved here.
+This is a fairly small version of the train/test data.
+Originally thought of making the dataset an OOM larger.